Welcome to EcoTypes! Below are some answers to the questions we frequently hear. If others, feel free to fill out the question form; thank you.

 EcoTypes is an educational and research initiative launched in 2017 by Prof. Jim Proctor of Lewis & Clark College in Portland, OR (USA).
 EcoTypes offers a free, anonymous survey, customized survey report, and online resources for participants to explore a wide range of environmental ideas and expand their approach to environmental issues.
-As of summer 2021, over 5500 respondents have completed the EcoTypes survey, representing over 80 institutions of higher education in the USA and other countries.
+As of late fall 2021, roughly 7000 respondents have completed the EcoTypes survey, representing approximately 100 institutions of higher education in the USA and other countries.
 Though EcoTypes has focused on undergraduate students in American higher education, the online survey and resources are freely available to anyone.

 The EcoTypes website and survey have been extensively revised in summer 2021, and we hope to release a complementary book in 2022.
 A Lewis & Clark College student, Liv Ladaire, has also recently produced a five minute overview video.

 How long does it take to do the survey?
 How do I benefit?